alan-agius4/speedy-require-cache/README.md

 **Read only**: true

 #### requireCache.stats : <code>CacheStats</code>
-Statistics about the caching effectiveness.
+Caching effectiveness statistics.

 **Read only**: true

 Start caching of module locations.

 #### requireCache.stop()
 Stop caching of the modules locations.

 #### requireCache.reset()
-Delete the cache file.
+Deletes the cache file.

 #### requireCache.save()
-Save cached paths to file.
+Saves cached paths to file.

 ## Benchmark Yourself

 If you'd like to run the benchmark yourself.
-Clone the Git repository, and install all the dependencies executing the following commands in your terminal:
+Clone the Git repository and install all the dependencies executing the following commands in your terminal:

 ```
 npm install